Learn Note Value (Duration): Whole Note, Half Note, Quarter Note and More

 There are 7 main note values (and 7 musical rests of the same duration): the Whole Note, the Half Note, the Quarter Note, the Eighth Note, the Sixteenth Note, the Thirty-Second Note, the Sixty-Fourth Note.

-Chart showing the hierarchy of note values, from the Whole Note down to the Sixty-Fourth Note.
+Chart showing the hierarchy of the 7 durations, from the Whole Note down to the Sixty-Fourth Note.

 The pyramid of note values shows how each note is divided into two notes of the next smaller value.